lorenzorad/cloud/README.md

-# Requirements
+Each task has its own file js to verify it inside `public` folder.
-Each task has its own file js to verify it.
-You can see an example usage in their tests (task1.spec.js, task2.spec.js).
+You can see an example usage in their tests (task1.spec.js, task2.spec.js, ...).

 ## task1.js
 The data in the data.json file represent the data point to be plotted on a line graph.